Uruapan: The municipality

-The city of the Uruapan is the seat of a municipality and serves as the local government for surrounding communities that extend over 954.17 km2.
-Outside of the Uruapan proper, the main communities are Capacuaro, Angahuan, San, Caltzontzin, Jucutacato, Santa, Corupo and Nuevo, all of which are dedicated to agriculture and/or forestry.
+The city of Uruapan is the seat of a municipality and serves as the head of local government for surrounding communities that extend over 954.17 km2.
+Outside of Uruapan proper, the main communities are Capacuaro, Angahuan, San, Caltzontzin, Jucutacato, Santa, Corupo and Nuevo, all of which are dedicated to agriculture and/or forestry.
 The municipality borders those of Charapan, Paracho, Nahuatzen, Tingambato, Ziracuaretiro, Taretan, Gabriel Zamora, Nuevo Parangaricutiro, Peribán and Los Reyes.
 The municipal government consists of a municipal president, a syndic, and 12 representatives called regidors.

 The municipality has a population of over 315,000, of which 18,020 speak an indigenous language, mostly Purépecha.
 Traditional music is mostly influenced by the Purépecha culture with pirecuas and sons, as well as those played by wind instruments.

 The El Sabino Zoocriadero is home to various exotic species.
 It is 17 km outside the city in an area that has a warmer climate.
 Its main attraction is its crocodiles but it also has lions, badgers, deer, ostriches and turtles.